Zaphenath-Official/vm_buddy/README.md

 * **Operating System:**
     * Windows: Aiming for support of actively supported versions (specific versions to be determined).
-    * Linux: Aiming for compatibility with recent stable releases of popular distributions (e.g., Ubuntu, Fedora, Debian).
-Specific versions to be determined.
-    * macOS: Support via the JAR file (requires a compatible JVM).
-Native macOS support is planned for the future.
+    * Linux and macOS: Support via the JAR file (requires a compatible JVM).
+Native Linux & macOS support is planned for the future.
-* **RAM:** Minimum of 2GB recommended (subject to change based on testing).
+* **RAM:** Minimum of 2GB recommended (subject to change based on further development).
 4GB or more is recommended for optimal performance.
 * **Disk Space:** Approximately 100MB of free disk space for the vm buddy application (additional space will be required for virtual machines and ISO images).
 * **Java:** Java 24 or a compatible JVM is required to run the JAR file.